 In 1973 The South Shore Association for Retarded Children was re-named to the South Shore Association for Retarded Citizens, reflecting the increasing services to adults.
 In 1977, The Arc of the South Shore was deeded a piece of property at Webb State Park.
 The newly obtained property gave the agency a permanent home and space to expand programs.
 By the end of the 1980’s The Arc of the South Shore became a multi-service agency.
 Since then the agency has been continuously adding nurturing programs, completed a successful capital campaign that raised $1.5 Million and completed a $500,000 expansion of our building on River Street in Webb State Park.

-Today The Arc of the South Shore is a loose affiliation of 700 independent state and local grassroots chapters nationwide.
+Today The Arc of the South Shore is one chapter in a loose affiliation of 700 independent state and local grassroots chapters nationwide.
 We have accomplished much as separate organizations and so much more as a united advocacy network.
 We have influenced the tremendous growth of community-based services, and the establishment of many state and federal policies and laws that have advanced the rights of individuals with disabilities in education, employment, housing and health care.